2018/19 SPORTS FUNDING – Review & impact

-For the academic year, 2018-19 Birch Copse will receive £19, 630 for the Sports Premium Funding, we will use the money to fund and develop sport in the following ways:
+For the academic year, 2018-19 Birch Copse received £19, 630 for the Sports Premium Funding, we used the money to fund and develop sport in the following ways:

-The large proportion of the money will continue to be spent on hiring PE specialists for dance and fitness.
-We believe that using the money in this way allows for us to:
+The main proportion of the money was spent on hiring PE specialists for dance and fitness.
+We believe that using the money in this way allowed for us to:

 - Promote the benefits of a healthy lifestyle

 - Encourage positive competition, ensuring that the children are focused on achieving their best and maximising their potential.

 - Expose children from Year 1 to Year 6, to high quality teaching of dance and fitness.

 - Give school staff opportunities to observe the teaching of high quality PE sessions and then include features of this in their own practice.